 As instructional design in education evolves with technological advances, the types of e-learning will undoubtedly evolve as well.
 For example, many educators predict that augmented and virtual reality will completely transform the way students learn by immersing them in actual experiences and simulations.
 Nevertheless, experts agree that video-based learning is one of the most engaging and effective methods of teaching — not only now, but also in the future.

 Developed at Carnegie Mellon University and used at 21 of the top 25 universities in the world, Panopto is the leading video platform for supporting e-learning.
 Record and edit e-learning videos, make them searchable, and share them securely with your students with one easy-to-use video tool.
-Contact our team today to request a free 30-day trial.
+Contact our team today to request a free trial.